jraby/1brc/README.md

 Clearly it was time to reduce map access time.

-I experimented with bunch of approaches:
+I experimented with multiple approaches:
-- binary search in an array, that was terrible, comparing keys multiple times with `bytes.Compare` is a good way to waste time :-)
+- binary search in an array, that was terrible, comparing keys multiple times with `bytes.Compare` is a good way to spend a lot of time :-)
 - radix trees.
 The implementation allocated a lot, I didn't pursue it further.
 - switching `StringHash` to `ByteHash`, that is, avoid a conversion from byte to string (via `unsafe.String`) and do the unrolled fnv1a32 on a byte slice.
 - using a big array to store `StationInt16` struct without pointers and no collision management. (cowboy hat)
 - multiple tries to get the  `StringHash` hash table to go reasonably fast.
-  I managed to remove most allocations, try various hash (murmur3, crc, unrolled fnv1a32), it was faster than the original for sure, but slow than the "big array" approach.
+  I managed to remove most allocations, try various hash (murmur3, crc, unrolled fnv1a32), it was faster than the original for sure, but slower than the "big array" approach.

-The "big array" idea is a bit dumb but it is fast: there's ~300 unique names in the input file, what if the hash function didn't have any collision for the input?
+The "big array" idea is a bit dumb but it is fast: there's ~300 unique names in the input file.
+What if the hash function didn't have any collision for the input?
-It turns out that fnv1a32 doesn't have collisions for the input set when addressing with `fnv(name) % len(array)` when the array length is 65535.
+It turns out that fnv1a32 doesn't have collisions when addressing with `fnv(name) % len(array)` if the array length is 65535.
 (this might be considered cheating :-)

 One thing to note, adding collision detection via `bytes.Equal(station.Name, name)` adds ~200ms to the overall processing on the ryzen.
-So this code uncommented only when touching the hash function, and validating the output.
-When running benchmarks, I would simply remove the check.
+So the collision detection remains commented, unless I'm experimenting with the hash function.

-This approach takes 1.8s on the ryzen (24 cores) (`runner.parallelreadslicefixed16unsafeopen` -- another weird name...)
+This approach takes 1.8s on the ryzen (24 threads) (`runner.parallelreadslicefixed16unsafeopen` -- another weird name...)

 The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/parallel.go#L255-L324).